-Plantar Fasciitis services offered in Sugar Land and Katy, TX
+Plantar Fasciitis services offered in Sugar Land , TX

 More than two million Americans see a podiatrist about plantar fasciitis each year.
 While there’s no cure, activity modification and healthy lifestyle changes can relieve pain and enhance mobility.
-At Vargas Foot & Ankle Specialists, with locations in Sugar Land and Katy, Texas, double board-certified podiatrist Marco Vargas, DPM, provides various treatments for plantar fasciitis.
-Book an appointment by calling the nearest office or scheduling online today.
+At Vargas Foot & Ankle Specialists, with located in Sugar Land, Texas, double board-certified podiatrist Marco Vargas, DPM, provides various treatments for plantar fasciitis.
+Book an appointment by calling our office or scheduling online today.

 What is plantar fasciitis?